 Below are the HMVS Cerberus stamp products being sold by Australia Post.
 Should members wish to purchase any of the products, they can be ordered from Australia Post by printing out this order form, or via the link below the product images, and posting it to the relevant address depending on whether you are in Australia or outside Australia.
 Friends of the Cerberus will not receive a commission on sales.
 We simply wish to make it easy for those interested to purchase these fantastic items.
 I will certainly be buying at least one of each.
 I suspect that I won't be around for the 200th anniversary.
 Hopefully Cerberus will be.

 Cerberus to Australia, 150 Years Ago.

-To commemorate the voyage of Cerberus to Australia, we will be presenting highlights of the voyage, starting from today until the 9th of April 2021, which marks 150 years since the arrival of Cerberus at Melbourne.
+To commemorate the voyage of Cerberus to Australia, we are presenting highlights of the voyage, starting from the 150th anniversary of the HMS Captain disaster (7 September 1870) until the 9th of April 1871.
+The 9th of April 2021 marks 150 years since the arrival of HMVS Cerberus at Melbourne.

 Over the last decade I have been writing a book about the Victorian Navy.
 Although not yet complete, Friends of the Cerberus has decided to make the book available in installments to our loyal supporters.
 Each newsletter will provide access to a new chapter in sequence, except for the last chapter.

 As always, comments are most welcome.
-Chapter 4, Naval Ensigns can now be downloaded.
+Chapter 9, Attacking the Forts can now be downloaded.

 The Victorian Navy - of the Colony of Victoria